wrynearson/china-water/src/thesis/6_methodology.md

 The primary question regarding water quality knowledge was question `l2409` tests respondents' knowledge of the water quality scale used by China.
 The question requires respondents to state if a statement about water quality is correct, incorrect, or if they don't know. [^4] This question is important since it tests respondents' knowledge of the water quality scoring system used in China.
 However, this question does not directly test users knowledge of the underlying environmental and pollutant issues which are the basis of this water quality scale, nor does it test their knowledge or education about environmental issues or protection directly.

 Many other interesting questions are present in the data set.
 For this thesis, several others were selected, and the values were analyzed.
-This discussion is present later in this thesis.
+This discussion is presented later in this thesis.

 ### Blue City Water Quality Index Ranking (WQIR)
-The second data set was compiled by the author from a report from the Institute of Public & Environmental Affairs, a non-profit environmental research organization based in Beijing. [@IPE] The report, the *Blue City Water Quality Index 2019*, compiles various surface, drinking, and ground water quality data published by various government agencies and assigns a score (their proprietary *Blue City Water Quality Index Score (BCWQI)*) and publishes the results at a sub-provincial level (second administrative level, or "admin 2"). [@jun2018BlueCity] The methodology and conversion to the government's [[water quality score]] is provided.
+The second data set was compiled by the author from a report from the Institute of Public & Environmental Affairs, a non-profit environmental research organization based in Beijing. [@IPE] The report, the *Blue City Water Quality Index 2019*, compiles various surface, drinking, and ground water quality data published by various government agencies and assigns a score (their proprietary *Blue City Water Quality Index Score (BCWQI)*) and publishes the results at a sub-provincial level (second administrative level, or "admin 2"). [@jun2018BlueCity] The methodology and conversion to the government's water quality score is provided.
 This report was chosen as the basis for this data set since it was the most comprehensive data the author could find with the closest publication date to the CGSS.
 The difference in time of the two data sets is discussed in the #limitations section.
 In the appendix of this report, the BCWQI for each second administrative level, including the city name, province, and ranking, is included.
 This data, in a table in the PDF report, was exported into a comma separated value (.csv) file for later analysis.

 ## Analysis
 Analysis for this thesis was conducted using the general-purpose computer programming language Python.
 To allow for accessibility, readability, and reproducibility, the primary data analysis medium was a Jupyter notebook [@kluyverJupyterNotebooksPublishing], a document format which allows for text and code to be read and execute in an easy-to-read format, which was hosted on GitHub, to allow for accessibility. [@rynearsonWrynearsonChinawater2020] This was chosen after initial data analysis was conducted in a more traditional Python file, which was less collaborative and more cumbersome.